Black Vulture

 Coragyps atratus

 Vultures are one of nature’s most important clean up crews.
 The acid in their stomach is so strong that they can eat carrion infected with botulism, anthrax, and other diseases.
-These diseases are now safely removed from the environment and will no longer infect humans or animals.
+When digested, these diseases are safely removed from the environment and will no longer become a threat to humans or animals.

 Quick Facts